-Today’s naval shipbuilders must innovate to improve efficiency, drive down costs and develop new services.
-Digital technologies are their only option for achieving this.
-And the best approach for applying these technologies in shipbuilding is Industry X.0—Accenture’s next-generation industrial framework that leverages intelligent systems connected via the Industrial Internet of Things (IIoT) to create a fully digital value chain.
+Today’s naval shipbuilders must innovate to drive down costs, deal with increasing complexity and deliver new growth.
+Digital reinvention is their only option for achieving this and the best approach for shipbuilding is Industry X.0—Accenture’s next-generation industrial framework that leverages intelligent systems connected via the Industrial Internet of Things (IIoT) to create a fully digital value chain.

-By combining Industry X.0 with an end-to-end view of the shipbuilding life cycle—from design through to operational service, and from suppliers to navy users—a naval shipbuilder can advance toward becoming the “digital shipbuilder” of the future, and generate a rising stream of value throughout the life of each ship.
-This value is realized by collaborating with a digitally connected ecosystem to improve operational efficiency, navy user experiences and ship availability while also developing new services.
+By combining Industry X.0 with an end-to-end view of the shipbuilding lifecycle, from design through to operational service, and from suppliers to navy users, a naval shipbuilder can advance towards becoming the digital leader of the future, and generate a rising stream of value throughout the life of each ship.
+This value is realized by collaborating with a digitally-connected ecosystem to improve operational efficiency, navy user experiences and ship availability while also developing new services.

 To navigate this journey, a shipbuilder must take a practical, systematic approach based around six steps detailed in this paper.
 Those who take these steps successfully will be positioned to lead the industry as it transitions into the digital era—and to leave others trailing in their wake.

 The naval shipbuilding industry is seeing unprecedented change and disruption, under the impact of trends including rising program costs, expanding international opportunities and rising pressure from government customers seeking value for money.

 Together, these trends are creating four imperatives for today’s shipbuilders:

 Deliver and secure margin and time-to-market of complex shipbuilding programs